There’s a new industrial revolution happening, digital innovations, transforming economics, jobs, and industries.

 Customer Relationship Management (CRM) systems are great for managing and nurturing relationships with your clients and customers.
 They act like a dashboard that collects and organizes customer-related data.

-You can use a CRM to find all information about a particular client – such as messages, calls, emails, meetings, receipts, and other documents.
+You can use a CRM to find all information about a particular client – such as messages, calls, emails, hybrid meetings, receipts, and other documents.

 This information can be shared amongst all your team members, making it easy for everyone to know what’s happening with a particular client, and how best to support them or engage with them.